fb pixel

 Biography:

-Dr. Ray Silvius is an Associate Professor in the Department of Political Science at The University of Winnipeg.
+Dr. Ray Silvius is a Professor in the Department of Political Science at The University of Winnipeg.
 He writes on international political economy, Russia, the emerging multipolar world order, and the political economy of refugees.

 His first book, Culture, Political Economy and Civilisation in a Multipolar World Order: The Case of Russia, was published by Routledge in 2016.
 Silvius is currently undertaking a three-year research project, which is funded by the Manitoba Research Alliance, on the housing experiences of resettled refugees in Winnipeg.